Eagerly expected by many French families in London, the Lycee International de Londres Winston Churchill finally opened in Wembley in September 2015.

 -> French Curriculum taught in both French and English in a multicultural environment.

 -> English International Programme opened for Year 7 and Year 8 on September 2018 and aimed to lead the students to the IB Diploma in Year 13.
 The higher classes for this Programme will open each year following the growth of the first cohorte.
-The Lycee International de Londres is currently applying to be part of the few selected schools allowed to deliver the IB Diploma in Year 13.
+The Lycee International de Londres is part of the few selected schools allowed to deliver the IB Diploma in Year 13.

 In Primary school, French and English are both taught by native speaking teachers on a 50% time split basis.
 Students are expected to gradually achieve fluency in French and English by the end of their Primary school.